Date: 17 February 2014. The

 Some have a lifetime of consequences and others are virtually

 meaningless.
-It's up to you to decide where you want to be in one
+It is up to you to decide where you want to be in one

 year, two, or five.
-As for me, I'll be someplace around here:
+As for me, I shall be someplace around here:

 I'd love to hear what your plans are.

 And, what are you doing to make it happen?

 sure to hit the backspace key.
 Coding inserts a space in every box.

 Your email address will come back as malformed unless you remove

 that space.
 (You don't have to include your email address.)